rudaniel/SystemProgramming214/Project 3/ReadMeProj3.txt

 ,in fact, reading the directories, we printed out the pthreads ids to make sure that each thread is doing its jobs at the same time.
 When testing this code, we were able to determine that all threads were working, and we were getting the same results that we got in Part 1 when we weren't using more than 1 thread.

+Part IV (EXTRA CREDIT):
+We check if there is more than one input that is valid.
+We will go through those inputs and wrap each of them respectfully.
+We loop through each of those arguments until we no longer have anymore directories to wrap.
+For the arguments that begin with "-r", we subtract the number of arguments by 3 and see if the result is greater than 0, meaning there is a valid input to wrap.
+We then wrap that input and increase an offset by 1.
+We add that offset to argv[3+offset] to get the next value and go with the loop until the remainder of arguments is 0.
+We do the same for the regular input without the recursion but instead of 3 we use 2.
+Our code also reads from command line if you dont enter any files or directories for the "-r" or the regular commands.